Family office in Hong Kong

 The legal system of the HKSAR is based on the rule of law and the independence of the judiciary.
 The constitutional framework for the legal system is provided by the Basic Law, enacted by the National People’s Congress of the People’s Republic of China (PRC) in accordance with Article 31 of the Constitution of the PRC.
 Under the principle of ‘one country, two systems’, the HKSAR legal system, which is different from that of Mainland China, is based on Common law, supplemented by statutes.

-Under the Basic Law, members of the judiciary are independent of the executive authorities and legislature.
+Under the Basic Law, members of the judiciary are independent of the executive authorities and legislators.
 The courts of justice in Hong Kong comprise the Court of Final Appeal, the High Court (which includes the Court of Appeal and the Court of First Instance), the District Court (which includes the Family Court) and the Magistrates’ Courts with a number of Tribunals formed under statutes.

 All these elements make Hong Kong a family office location to consider for wealthy families residing in Hong Kong, China or beyond.
 More background information about Hong Kong can be found on our dedicated page about residency in Hong Kong.